 I’d love to know more in the comments below if you would accept bitcoin for your services or products today or in the near future.

-However, I also hope that this blog post has made you more aware of ways to use cryptocurrency today and a little bit on how it can work for you and your business.
+However, I also hope that this blog post has made you more aware of ways to use cryptocurrency today and a little bit about how it can work for you and your small business.